damies13/rfswarm/Doc/rfswarm_agent.md

 ```

-If you pass in an unsupported command line option, you will get this prompt:
+If you pass in an unsupported command-line option, you will get this prompt:
 ```console
 $ rfswarm-agent -?
 Robot Framework Swarm: Run Agent